3 Cheap Stocks to Buy on the TSX Today

 This article represents the opinion of the writer, who may disagree with the “official” recommendation position of a Motley Fool premium service or advisor.
 We’re Motley!
 Questioning an investing thesis — even one of our own — helps us all think critically about investing and make decisions that help us become smarter, happier, and richer, so we sometimes publish articles that may not be in line with recommendations, rankings or other content.

-Fool contributor Amy Legate-Wolfe owns shares of AIR CANADA, ENBRIDGE INC, and TORONTO-DOMINION BANK.
-The Motley Fool owns shares of and recommends Enbridge.
+Fool contributor Amy Legate-Wolfe owns shares of Shopify and TORONTO-DOMINION BANK.
+Tom Gardner owns shares of Shopify.
+The Motley Fool owns shares of and recommends Shopify and Shopify and recommends the following options: short January 2023 $1160 calls on Shopify and long January 2023 $1140 calls on Shopify.